Open Burning Season,

 Open burning allows the use of fire in a safe and carefully planned manner to help reduce wildfire risk to communities by reducing accumulations of grass, weeds, shrubs and other vegetation.
 Creating defensible space, a buffer between a building on your property and the grass, trees, shrubs, or wildland area that surround it, improves your home’s chance of surviving a wildfire.

 A Burn Permit is conditional on several factors to help ensure the safety of the community, including only burning on permissible days, keeping a hose and shovel handy, and burning in small piles located well away from structures.
 Burn Barrels and the burning of household trash and treated wood or lumber are prohibited.

-Burning is open through May 10, 2020.
+Burning is planned to be open through May 16, 2021.
 For questions or additional information please contact Central Lyon County Fire Protection District at (775)246-6209 during normal business hours.